 Known for its incredible natural scenery, it is one of those places that has a little bit of something for everyone.
 Attracting a wide array of people from backpackers to luxury travelers, New Zealand’s South Island is noted to be a premier destination thanks to its many attractions.
 Without further ado, here are a few of the best things to do in the area.

-- 3 Discover the Many Hiking Trails in the South Island
+- Discover New Zealand’s Great Walks in the South Island

 Join a Cycling Tour

-Given that this region screams of adrenaline and adventure, another highly recommended things to do in the South Island of New Zealand is to join a cycling tour.
 The cycling in New Zealand South Island is world-famous for its scenic and often times historic trails.
-A few must-dos are the Great Taste Trail Coastal Route from Stoke to Kaiteriteri, the Queen Charlotte Track, to the Otago Central Rail Trail, spend a few days in New Zealand, exploring the countryside on two wheels.
+A few must-dos are the Great Taste Trail Coastal Route from Stoke to Kaiteriteri, the Queen Charlotte Track, and the Otago Central Rail Trail.
+Spend a few days in New Zealand, exploring the countryside on two wheels.

-Discover the Many Hiking Trails in the South Island
+Discover New Zealand’s Great Walks in the South Island

 If nature and hiking is your jam, there is no shortage of it while on the South Island.
 Home to some incredible treks, the hiking in New Zealand South Island alone is worth going there for.
 From the world-famous Milford, Routeburn and Lake Marian Tracks to the hikes all over Queenstown and the Southern Alps, there is no shortage of beauty here.